 “Future generations are unlikely to condone our lack of prudent concern for the integrity of the natural world that supports all life”Rachel Carson, Silent Spring, 1962

 The risks of climate change and ecosystem collapse as a result of human action have been known about for many decades.
 Yet global greenhouse gas emissions have continued to rise steeply.

-In 1949, Professor Aldo Leopard, ecologist at the University of Wisconsin, made clear the damage we were doing to our land: “One of the penalties of an ecological education is that one lives alone in a world of wounds.
+In 1949, Professor Aldo Leopold, ecologist at the University of Wisconsin, made clear the damage we were doing to our land: “One of the penalties of an ecological education is that one lives alone in a world of wounds.
 Much of the damage inflicted on land is quite invisible to laymen.
 An ecologist must either harden his shell and make believe that the consequences of science are none of his business, or he must be the doctor who sees the marks of death in a community that believes itself well and does not want to be told otherwise.”

 Global warming and its associated risks have been known about for over 40 years.
 Back in the 1970s, American multinational oil and gas corporation Exxon were aware of the likelihood and risks of human caused climate change.